tmedia

 Adelaide’s season started poorly with a 31-point loss to Essendon at AAMI Stadium – a massive reversal from their previous meeting when the Crows won by 138 points.

-Wins over Port Adelaide, Sydney and Western Bulldogs had the Crows at 3-1 before a thriller against Fremantle in Perth saw them go down by just one point.
+Wins over Port Adelaide, Sydney and Western Bulldogs had the Crows at 3-1 before a thriller against Fremantle in Perth saw them go down by just one point when the Dockers scored a behind with 17 seconds to play.
 After nine rounds Adelaide was in third place but one of six teams with six wins.

 Seven losses in the next ten games sent Adelaide sliding down the ladder, although it recorded one of its best wins of the season in round 14 when Ricciuto kicked four goals in a 71-point win over third-placed Hawthorn.